wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-onboard/includes/prepare-data.md

 Organizational data provides context to analyses that are performed with Workplace Analytics.
 By uploading organizational data to Workplace Analytics, you provide descriptive information about employees.
-Workplace Analytics then maps that data to the collaboration data from Office 365.
+Workplace Analytics then maps that data to the collaboration data from Microsoft 365.

 Organizational data supports Workplace Analytics analyses in many ways, including the following:
 - Group and filter collaboration results by employee attributes of interest.